-So, as long distance runner, you want a high consumption of glycogen.
+So, as a long-distance runner, you want a high consumption of glycogen.
 Therefore, it is important to eat a diet with a high content of carbohydrates, which also means a relatively poor content of fat and protein.
-For a long distance runner, the energy distribution could look as this:
+For a long-distance runner, the energy distribution could look like this:

 Carbohydrates 55 – 70 %

 For an actual Meal plan and the importance of Vitamins, minerals & traces for long-distance runners, I can recommend my blog here